Design Guide for Flat Laser-Cut Parts

 > Content

-Your file should only contain the outlines to be cut.
+Your file must contain only the cutting lines and paths and a single part design per file.
 To get an accurate price for your parts, your design should be free from dimensions, notes, edges, and objects that shouldn’t be fabricated.

 > Strokes